 However, in some cases giving your employees the ability to work anywhere is easier said than done, and it requires investments in technology, time and expertise that your company may not have in-house.
 As an IT support partner, we’ve helped a number of companies enable their employees to work remotely and from a technology perspective, we suggest taking a look at the following:

 There’s quite a number to choose from, we like Palo Alto’s Global Protect client, Cisco VPNs, Citrix Netscalers and Juniper SAs.

-Select your preferred cloud hosted platform
+Select your preferred cloud-hosted platform

 An integral part of any business which operates remotely is utilising a cloud-hosted platform.
-We recommend exploring Microsoft’s Azure, as it’s a great example of a cloud computing service which works on most operating systems and any device, making it a great solution when it comes to staff accessibility.
+We recommend exploring Microsoft’s Azure, as it’s a great example of a cloud computing service that works on most operating systems and any device, making it a great solution when it comes to staff accessibility.

 Working remotely has a reputation of being less secure than being in the office.
 However, there are a number of ways in which you can avoid leaving yourself vulnerable.
 Common measures we use are:

 - Multi factor authentication

 Consider implementing collaboration tools such as Office 365, which allows your employees to email and instant message one another.

 If you would like to learn more about setting your business up for remote workers and the technology required to achieve this, feel free to reach out to us – we’re happy to help.